Zaurtime/smart_cctv/README.md

 * [Heroku](https://id.heroku.com/login)
   * The hosting site for Tripp's Treasures
 * [Dango Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/)
-  * Used for creating forms in the site.
+  * Used for creating forms on the site.

 <br>